Follow TV Tropes

 • The Ghost of Christmas Past doesn't take it kindly when Scrooge asks him to cover up with the cap it holds to put the brightness out.

-• Mrs Cratchit confronts her husband when he announced Mr Scrooge the 'founder of the feast' and she had a point as they are on low income thanks to him.
+• Mrs. Cratchit confronts her husband when he announced Mr. Scrooge the 'founder of the feast' and she had a point as they are on low income thanks to him.

-• Beware the Silly Ones: The Ghost of Christmas Present initially comes across as a very jolly fellow.
+• Beware the Nice Ones: The Ghost of Christmas Present initially comes across as a very jolly fellow.
 He offers a seemingly-endless buffet, invites Scrooge to get to know him, and appears ready for a laugh at any moment.
 However, once he and Scrooge observe the Crachits, Present becomes downright nasty towards Scrooge (justifiably so) and giving repeated ironic echoes.
 Of the three spirits, Present is the one that comes across as downright angry at the kind of person Scrooge is.

 • Big Fun: